vnunia/memCheck/README.md

 Memory-Leak
 ===========

-Framework which will tell memory leak and where its leaking if any.
+Starting to work on a framework which takes code repository and identifies possible memory leaks and locates them.